alex35469/fingerpatch/README.md

 # FingerPatch

 This repository is part of my semester project "traffic-analysis on Software Updates".
 It is the continuation of the initial FingerPatch made by Ludovic Barman.
+The

+## Requirements

+Here are the following requirements in order to use fingerpatch:

+System requirements : `Linux` (For IPTables and NfQueue) database : `MySQL` db running on your System
+Python library : `pandas`, `pymysql`, `netfilterqueue`, `threading`, `scapy`, `dask`.
+(All downloadable with pip.
+Along with other default python packages.)

 ## Capture